kdave/btrfsmaintenance/README.md

 The package database files tend to be updated in a random way and get fragmented, which particularly hurts on btrfs.
 For rpm-based distros this means files in `/var/lib/rpm`.
-The script or plugin simpy runs a defragmentation on the affected files.
+The script or plugin simply runs a defragmentation on the affected files.
 See `btrfs-defrag-plugin.sh` or `btrfs-defrag-plugin.py` for more details.

 At the moment the 'zypper' package manager plugin exists.
 As the package